lab11/signpost-software/docs/DataSchemas.md

 =====================

-These are the data and associated data formats that are currently being collected by deployed Signposts.
-This data is being sent to the internal Lab11 Influx database, the [Global Data Plane (GDP)](https://swarmlab.eecs.berkeley.edu/projects/4814/global-data-plane), and can be subscribed to using MQTT.
-Please contact us to set up an MQTT username and password.
+These are the data and associated data formats that are currently being collected by deployed Signposts and the modules that we have deployed with them.
+This data is being sent to the internal
+Lab11 Influx database, the Lab11 TimescaleDB.
+and can be subscribed to using MQTT with the appropriate credentials.
+Please contact us to set up an
+MQTT username and password.

-### Stream/Log Naming
+### Stream Naming

-MQTT: signpost/lab11/<device_short_name>

-(i.e. signpost/lab11/gps)

-GDP: edu.berkeley.eecs.<signpost_mac_lower>.<signpost_device_long>.<version>
+Module streams are formated as: signpost/mac\_address/org\_name/module\_name/topic\_name (i.e. signpost/c098e5120000/lab11/audio/spectrum)

+Generic streams useful to all modules belong to the "signpost" organization.
-(i.e. edu.berkeley.eecs.c098e5120003.signpost_energy.v0-0-1)
+(i.e. signpost/c098e5120000/signpost/control/gps)

 ### Deployed Signposts